hyperledger/fabric/docs/source/ordering-service-faq.rst

 ~~~~~

 :Question:
+  **How do I remove a node from the ordering service?**

+:Answer:
+  This is a two step-process:

+  1. Add the node's certificate to the relevant orderer's MSP CRL to prevent peers/clients from connecting to it.
+  2. Prevent the node from connecting to the Kafka cluster by leveraging standard Kafka access control measures such as TLS CRLs, or firewalling.

+..

+:Question:
   **I have never deployed a Kafka/ZK cluster before, and I want to use the
   Kafka-based ordering service.
 How do I proceed?**